 All applicants will be notified of the outcome of their applications.
-Selected candidates will be invited to come for an oral assessment at the Department of State, Washington, D.C.
+A limited number of selected candidates will be invited to come for an oral assessment at a Department of State facility in the Rosslyn, VA office.

-Selected candidates: Please note all travel and other expenses incurred in connection with the oral assessment are the responsibility of the candidate.
+Selected candidates: Please note all travel and other expenses incurred in connection with the oral and written assessments are the responsibility of the candidate.